Circuit Covers of Signed Eulerian Graphs: Proof of Theorem .

 \begin{claim} Let $e$ be a cut-edge of $H$ whose ends are $C_i$ and $C_j$.
 If $e$ is not a leaf edge and $H-\{C_i, C_j\}$ has exactly two components, then $C_i$ or $C_j$ is unbalanced. \end{claim} \begin{proof}[Subproof.]
 Assume to the contrary that $C_i$ and $C_j$ are balanced.
 Let $G_1$ and $G_2$ be the subgraphs of $G$ corresponding to the two components of $H-\{C_i,C_j\}$ with $V(G_1)\cap V_G(C_i)\neq\emptyset$.
 It follows from \ref{b-circuit in H} that $G_1, G_2$ are unbalanced.
-Moreover, since $G\del loops(G)$ is $2$-connected, by Lemma \ref{adjacent-circuits}, we have $|V_G(C_i)\cap V_G(C_j)|=2$.
+Moreover, since $G$ is $2$-connected, by Lemma \ref{adjacent-circuits}, we have $|V_G(C_i)\cap V_G(C_j)|=2$.
 Let $u\in V_G(G_1)\cap V_G(C_i)$ and $v\in V(G_2)\cap V_G(C_j)$.
 Since $ |V_G(C_i)\cap V_G(C_j)|=2$, the graph $C_i\cup C_j$ has a circuit $C$ avoiding $u$ and $v$ such that $(C_i\cup C_j)\del C$ is connected up to isolated vertices.
 Since $H-\{C_i, C_j\}$ has exactly two components, $G\del C$ is connected, so $G\backslash C$ is flow-admissible.
 Moreover, since $C_i\cup C_j$ is balanced by Lemma \ref{adjacent-circuits}, $C$ is balanced, so $G$ is cover-decomposable, a contradiction. \end{proof}

 \begin{claim} For any separating circuit $C\in\cC$, if $G'$ is a component of $G\backslash C$ that is not flow-admissible, then one of the following holds. \begin{itemize} \item[(1)] $G'$ is an unbalanced circuit such that $|G'|\leq2$ or $C\cup G'$ is a necklace.
 In particular, when $C$ is balanced, $|G'|\leq2$. \item[(2)] $G'$ consists of a loop and a balanced triangle. \end{itemize} \end{claim} \begin{proof}[Subproof.]
 When $G'$ is a circuit, since $\delta(G)\geq4$, by Lemmas \ref{adjacent-circuits} and \ref{adjacent-ub-C}, (1) holds.
 Assume that $G'$ is not a circuit.
-When $G'$ consists of exactly two edge-disjoint circuits that share exactly one vertex, since $C$ only shares vertices with the balanced circuit of $G'$, Lemma \ref{adjacent-circuits} and \ref{delete loop} imply that (2) holds.
-So we may assume that $\Delta(G')\geq6$ or $|V_4(G')|\geq2$.
+When $G'$ consists of exactly two edge-disjoint circuits that share exactly one vertex, since $C$ only shares vertices with the balanced circuit of $G'$ and $\delta(G)\geq4$, the unbalanced circuit $C'$ in $G'$ has at most two edges.
+When $|C'|=2$, there is a non-separating balanced circuit of $G$ contained in $C\cup C'$, a contradiction.
+So $C'$ is a loop.
+By Lemma \ref{adjacent-circuits} and \ref{delete loop}, the balanced circuit in $G'$ is a triangle, so (2) holds.
+Hence, we may assume that $\Delta(G')\geq6$ or $|V_4(G')|\geq2$.